Owen Miller Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in the league.
+- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in the league.

-- Rockies pitchers combine to allow 39 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (39 total, 1.3 per game).

-- Feltner (2-2 with a 4.68 ERA and 27 strikeouts in 25 2/3 innings pitched) gets the start for the Rockies, his sixth of the season.
+- Freeland (2-3) takes the mound for the Rockies in his seventh start of the season.
+He's put together a 4.32 ERA in 33 1/3 innings pitched, with 21 strikeouts.

-- In his most recent time out on Tuesday, the right-hander went six innings against the Cleveland Guardians, allowing no earned runs while surrendering five hits.
+- In his most recent time out on Saturday against the Arizona Diamondbacks, the lefty threw six innings, allowing three earned runs while surrendering five hits.

-- In five games this season, the 26-year-old has put up an ERA of 4.68, with 9.7 strikeouts per nine innings.
-Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.